Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 **Algorithm:**

 1. For each spend input with asset version 1 in the transaction:
-    1. Delete the previous output (referenced by the input’s [outpoint](data.md#outpoint)) from S, yielding a new state S′.
+    1. Delete the previous output (referenced by the input’s [output ID](data.md#output-id)) from S, yielding a new state S′.
     2. Replace S with S′.
 2. For each output with asset version 1 in the transaction:
     1. Add that output to the unspent output set in S, yielding a new state S′.